 Moreover, this claim is confirmed by a study conducted by Pam A. Mueller and Daniel Oppenheimer, researchers from the Universities of Princeton and California.
 It highlights “the superiority of the pen over the keyboard when taking notes and memorizing.
 “The reason is simple: when we tap on a keyboard, our brain focuses on the letter and not the content, leading to a word-by-word transcription.
 In contrast, when we take notes during a meeting or lesson, we encourage our brain to synthesize the key ideas.
 This analytical effort, combined with the visualization of the words on the paper, greatly improves memorization.

-So, open your notebooks!
+So, open your notebooks and notepads!